isomerpages/pa-chingay/_join-us/Performers.md

 Please note that acceptance to participate in the parade is constrained by available slots and determined by the Organising Committee.

 For enquires, please contact us at pa_acd@pa.gov.sg.

+Alternatively, if would like to support the parade as a volunteer, you may wish to visit the Volunteer page here: